rognstadragnar/classnames-in-js/README.md

 `fasong` also supports using tagged template literals to construct classes.

-If a interpolated value is a function it will be called with the components `props` and the `theme` context if present.
+If an interpolated value is a function it will be called with the `props` and the `theme` if present.

 ```js
 import React from 'react'